scui24/Recipe/README.md

 ## Steps to run the the python file in the submission folder

-Step 1:Run the code under **Recipe retrieval and display** part to make preparation that you can retrive any recipe you want from the recipe website: https://www.allrecipes.com
+Step 1:Run the python file "recipe.py", under **Recipe retrieval and display** part to make preparation that you can retrive any recipe you want from the recipe website: https://www.allrecipes.com

-Step 2: run the code under **Main** part to interact with chatbot to parse recipe ingredients, tools, methods, or steps.
+Step 2: Interact with chatbot to parse recipe ingredients, tools, methods, or steps.

-*Test questions for six question answering goals:*
+**Test questions for six question answering goals:**

-1.Recipe retrieval and display:
+1.Recipe retrieval and display: you can select option [1] from Main Menu:[1] Fetch a recipe from Allrecipes; OR type "show me a recipe".
+  And then input any recipe url link from allrecipes.com: https://www.allrecipes.com

 2.Navigation utterances:
+  type "next", "next step", "repeat step", "repeat", "previous step", "previous", "show me the n-th step", "take me to the n-th step", "go to n-th step"; "n-th step", "back";
+  OR select options from Step Navigation Options:
+     [N] Next step
+     [B] Previous step
+     [R] Repeat step
+     [G] Go to a specific step
+     [M] Return to Recipe Menu

-3.Asking about the parameters of the current step:
+3.Asking about the parameters of the current step: type "how many/much <ingredient name>", "how many/much <ingredient name> do i need?", "the amount of <ingredient name>", "the quantity of <ingredient name>".

 4.Simple "what is" questions:
+  type "what is a <tool being mentioned>?"

-5.Specific "how to" questions:
+5.Specific "how to" questions: type "how to <specific technique>?"

 6.Vague "how to" questions:
+  type " how do i <specific technique/step>?"